 I continued to visit questions about activism in relation to diversity, equity, and inclusion (DEI) and the continuing war between Israel and Hamas over the last year.
 As campuses open for the 2024-25 academic year, activism on these two topics is likely to continue and may accelerate and spread to other issues.
+Looking back at the height of turmoil, campuses like UCLA were unprepared to handle everything from decision making to intervention to intervention.
 Although proposed as competencies that college presidents should possess in order to handle current campus dynamics, the ability to build trust, resilience, communications savvy, team building, emotional intelligence, courage, and resource management are likely to be helpful in managing protests and crises as well as be broadly applicable to daily campus management.

 Communications management is essential when the waters are turbulent.
 With the inevitability of disturbances continuing, campus leaders should clearly communicate what qualifies as violations of policy, advocate for restrained freedom of expression, and should streamline bureaucracy by forming a small crisis team ready to go into action.